Want to earn continuing education credit for this article? Learn more.

 Reiki, as a healing modality, goes back to Japan in 1922 when Mikao Usui is said to have had a mystical revelation, which he claimed entered through his crown chakra during a rigorous period of meditation and fasting on top of Mount Kurama.
-This revelation allowed him to gain insight to knowledge and spiritual power for healing, which he was then able to use on himself and transfer to others.
+This revelation allowed him to gain insight into the knowledge and spiritual power for healing, which he could then use on himself and transfer to others.
 Usui called this energy or power, Reiki.
 He decided to pass this gift, through various stages of training, on to others.

-Takata continued to practice Reiki in Hawaii although, in Japan, after World War II, the U.S. government banned all Eastern methods of healing and mandated that only Western medicine be practiced.
+Takata continued to practice Reiki in Hawaii although, in Japan, after World War II, the U.S. government banned all Eastern healing methods and mandated that only Western medicine be practiced.
 Any alternative healing methods, such as Reiki, then went underground.

 Just What Is Reiki?

-There have been many interpretations given to the word Reiki, an indication of how information can sometimes change as it is handed down from person to person, translated into different languages or used in different cultures.
-The simplest derivation is attributed to the Japanese words “rei” and “ki,” translated into “unseen” or “universal” and “life force” or “energy,” respectively.
+Many interpretations have been given to the word Reiki, indicating how information can sometimes change as it is handed down from person to person, translated into different languages, or used in different cultures.
+The most straightforward derivation is attributed to the Japanese words “rei” and “ki,” translated into “unseen” or “universal” and “life force” or “energy,” respectively.
 Students of Shiatsu or other Eastern forms of bodywork will be familiar with the term “ki,” which is the same as “chi” or “qi” used in acupressure techniques.

-Reiki is a form of energy healing and balancing, which includes spiritual healing, meditation, aromatherapy and more in addition to its required hand positions.
-It is considered a kind of energy transference between the client and practitioner and has been shown to help with deep relaxation, detoxification, increased vitality and removal of negative energy.
+Reiki is a form of energy healing and balancing, which includes spiritual healing, meditation, aromatherapy, and more, in addition to its required hand positions.
+It is considered a kind of energy transference between the client and practitioner and has been thought to help with deep relaxation, detoxification, increased vitality, and removal of negative energy.

 Once attuned by a Reiki Master, a first-degree practitioner can use the technique as a form of self-care or on another person.
-It can also be used in a variety of healthcare locales, such as hospitals, clinics, hospice settings or assisted-living facilities.
-Reiki can be used by itself or in conjunction with other therapies, such as massage therapy, chiropractic adjustments and conventional allopathic practices.
-With sufficient training Reiki can also be performed at a distance.
+It can also be used in various healthcare locales, such as hospitals, clinics, hospice settings, or assisted-living facilities.
+Reiki can be used alone or in conjunction with other therapies, such as massage therapy, chiropractic adjustments, and conventional allopathic practices.
+With sufficient training, Reiki can also be performed at a distance.

 The Three Degrees of Reiki